kokic/kodama/README.md

 Commands:
-  compile  Compiles an input markdown file into HTML format [aliases: c] help     Print this message or the help of the given subcommand(s)
+  compile  Compiles an input markdown file into HTML format [aliases: c] inline   Compiles an input markdown file into markdown and SVGs [aliases: i] clean    Clean all markdown entry caches help     Print this message or the help of the given subcommand(s)

 Options: